 The first (despite the name "Second"!)
 Soviet watch factory (1924).
 High quality and affordable price made Slava a popular watches (or clocks), which were in any home, in any family.
 Today Trade House Slava produces modern watches designed for a wide range of customers

-A new embodiment of the watch of the last century — the unique in form, water resistance and history diving model Sadko.
+The modern version of the semi-mythical Slava watch of the last century — the unique in its shape, water resistance and history Sadko diving model.
 Once upon a time, a watch with such name and unique design was being prepared for release at the 2nd Moscow Watch Factory, but due to the complexity of the case, it was never put into production (or was released in a small batch, there are different versions on this topic).
 Today only 5 prototypes of the Sadko model are known (or more — opinions on this matter also differ — but still not very much).
-Nowadays, the Trading House "Slava" and a group of enthusiasts at the largest Russian watch forum watch.ru have undertaken to recreate that development in metal almost simultaneously.
-The forum limited series is still being realized, but "Sadko" by Slava is already available.
+In 2019, Slava Trading House and a group of enthusiasts at the largest Russian watch forum watch.ru undertook to recreate that development almost simultaneously.
+The forum limited series is still being realized, but Sadko by Slava is already available.

 The watch is interesting, more interesting than in the photo.
-Beautiful engraving on the caseback, helium valve, 50 ATM water resistance...
 Yes, for the inscriptions on the dial, which differ from the Soviet original, the company is criticized, but...
 The goal was not to create a replica of the Soviet legend.
 The goal was to create a new watch, a "variation on the theme".
 And it seems to us that it has been achieved.

 How to buy